 Stormwater plans: In 2016 the Town began requiring property-wide stormwater management plans for any new development proposing an impervious surface of 625 square feet or more.
 Most new home construction projects and additions select from a variety of best management practices which may be designed as part of their overall building-permit application.
 A professional civil engineer or registered landscape architect must certify that these plans are constructed correctly and maintained.

+The Town staff has been diligently enforcing the regulations for Non-conversion Agreements to ensure compliance with enclosure of spaces located below the FEMA Base Flood Elevation and for Stormwater plans, which require that new constructions and land disturbances that increase impervious surface coverage on a property in excess of 625 square feet are engineered to create no adverse impacts to downstream or adjacent properties.
+To date, since the Town enacted the ordinance requiring stormwater management plans in 2016, roughly 200 stormwater management plans have been certified and implemented across the island.

 MAP 10.3